 Frequently Asked Indoor, Outdoor, and Wall Fountain Questions

 Below you will find some commonly asked questions by our customers regarding indoor and outdoor water fountains.
-If you don’t see a question below that relates to yours, you may also find our Tips and Advice Center helpful, or you can Contact Us and we will be happy to help!
+If you don’t see a question below that relates to yours, you can Contact Us and we will be happy to help!

-If adding water did not help, another factor to conside is that the pump may not be positioned properly causing it to vibrate.
+If adding water did not help, another factor to consider is that the pump may not be positioned properly causing it to vibrate.
 If your fountain has suction cups, you can use them to position your pump securely or use foam strips.
-You can also use a scotch brite pad or other type of sponge tied around the pump to keep from vibrating.
+You can also use a Scotch Brite pad or other type of sponge tied around the pump to keep from vibrating.